EECS150/asic_labs_fa21/project/overview.md

 ## 1. Introduction

 The primary goal of this project is to familiarize students with the methods and tools of digital design.
 In order to make the project both interesting and useful, we will guide you through the implementation of a CPU that is intended to be integrated on a modern SoC.
 Working alone or in teams of 2, you will be designing a simple 3-stage CPU that implements the RISC-V ISA, developed here at UC Berkeley.
-If you work in a team, you both must work on the project together (i.e. you are not allowed to divide up the work), and you will both receive the same grade.
+If you work in a team, you must both have a complete understanding of your entire project code, and you will both receive the same grade.

 Your first and most important goal is to write a functional implementation of your processor.
 To better expose you to real design decisions, you will also be tasked with improving the performance of your processor.
 You will be required to meet a minimum performance to be specified later in the project.